Header pic by Mark Gunther

 Archives of Bobbing Around

 There used to be a very useful list of categories to the right, near the top of this page.
 In their wisdom WordPress seem to have removed the possibility, perhaps to induce me to move from the free version.
 So, now you’ll find the category list right at the bottom of this page, with the comment slot directly above it.

 Before we get started, I’d like to ask your help in a matter that affects every author, publisher and reader.
 Many writers and publishers approach me for reviews.
-I have to tell them, currently I can only post a review on one Amazon site, which is the Australian one.
+I have to tell them, I cannot post a review at Amazon, because I refuse to subsidise poor, struggling Jeff Bezos to the tune of $50 a year.
 Please read my post about it here.